reactivepixels/recast/packages/lib/README.md

 Recast is not just a collection of utilities; it is an approach/pattern to building **truly** reusable component primitives by abstracting the theme layer from the internal workings of a component.

 The specific values that an Recast "primitive" can receive are not specified within the component, instead these are defined by wrapping the component with a styles definition that will form the theme API.

+## Who is Recast for?

+Recast is for any individual/team who wants to build a truly reusable component library that can be used across projects without duplicating code purely for the purposes of theming.

+## Documentation

+For full documentation, visit [here](https://reactivepixels.github.io/recast).